 Maria Cristina Gambetta received a joint PhD in 2010 from the EMBL in Heidelberg (Germany) and the University of Geneva (Switzerland), and performed post-doctoral research at the Max-Planck Institute of Biochemistry in Martinsried (Germany), studying molecular mechanisms of epigenetic gene silencing by Polycomb transcriptional repressors under the supervision of Jürg Müller.
 During her post-doctoral training at the EMBL in the laboratory of Eileen Furlong, she studied the role of chromatin architecture in gene activation.
 She is joining the Center for Integrative Genomics in January 2018 as Assistant Professor to study how cells organize the activating and repressive regulatory inputs that are necessary to achieve appropriate gene expression patterns.

 In multicellular organisms, genes are turned ON and OFF in robust spatial and temporal patterns.
-Gene promoters are controlled by regulatory elements that recruit chromatin factors and determine when and in which cells a gene is activated or silenced.
-A fundamental problem is that regulatory elements are inherently promiscuous – they can act on many promoter types even simultaneously, over large distances, and independently of their orientation and position relative to a promoter.
-Thus, a basic question is how regulatory elements find their target promoters and restrict their activity to their cognate targets.
+Regulatory elements that activate or silence gene transcription are inherently promiscuous and can act over long genomic distances.
+A basic question is how regulatory elements find their target promoters and restrict their activity to their targets.

 Masters, PhD and Postdoc positions available; people interested in joining the team are encouraged to write directly to email@example.com.

 Kaushal A., Dorier J., Wang B., Mohana G., Taschner M., Cousin P., Waridel P., Iseli C., Semenova A., Restrepo S. et al., (2022).
 Essential role of Cp190 in physical and regulatory boundary formation, Science advances, 8 (19).